 Bed bug exterminators like Terminix use tools for bed bug heat treatment, steam treatments and more.
 Their specialized tools and training ensure that their methods are more effective and comprehensive than the treatments you can on your own.

 When you are hiring a bed bug exterminator, be sure to ask the manager (not the technician or salesman) these questions:

 - How many bed bug jobs did they do last year?
 Ask for references.

 - Are they familiar with Integrated Pest Management?

 - What chemical and non-chemical products do you use?

 Can’t afford a bed bug exterminator?
 We found help!

 Bed bug exterminators can be insanely expensive.
 Fortunately, if you are renting, you may be protected by state laws that require your landlord to cover this expense.
-Click here to find out if your state requires your landlord to pay for a bed bug exterminator!
+Click the link below to find out if your state requires your landlord to pay for a bed bug exterminator!